-Unlike moist patches in density currents, the deep monsoonal inflow does not affect surface heat fluxes as much (Figure \ref{fig:snap.LH}), yet interacts strongly with sea‐ and land‐breeze dynamics (Figures \ref{fig:cross.CPP}, \ref{fig:cross.LBP}), reinforcing and organizing offshore propagation.
+Unlike moist patches in density currents, the deep monsoonal inflow does not affect surface heat fluxes as much (Figure \ref{fig:snap.LH}), yet interacts strongly with density currents and convection over the ocean (Figures \ref{fig:cross.CPP}, \ref{fig:cross.LBP}), reinforcing and organizing offshore propagation.
 Unlike dynamic convergence, moisture convergence imposes a much weaker requirement on vertical structural coherence and instead emphasizes the cumulative effect of moisture supplied by the flow.

 Monsoonal flow is a synoptic-scale phenomenon sensitive to its proximity to the island and the dryness and temperature of the air.
 When it is too close and excessively dry or cold, it suppresses the initiation of the first mode and its offshore propagation.
 If too distant, its moisture convergence and interaction with the second mode become less effective.
 Thus, moderate monsoonal distance and intensity are optimal for sustaining both convective initiation and long-distance offshore propagation.
 This is evidenced by the long offshore propagation distances observed in our case study.
 These findings align with the work of \citeA{XC2024GWmonsoon}, which shows the role of moderate monsoonal wind speeds in facilitating long offshore propagation through gravity waves.